wiresock/proxifyre/README.md

 This project is a .Net C++/CLI class library that implements the local SOCKS5 router functionality.

-### 3. dotNetSocksProxy
+### 3. ProxiFyre

-This is a .Net Windows console application designed for testing the socksify .Net C++/CLI class library.
+This is a .Net-based Windows console application that employs the functionality provided by the socksify .Net C++/CLI class library.